The countdown to GDPR is over!

-This wasn’t actually the case after speaking to several local law firms.
-Many had actually been looking for outside advice to see how it would affect not only their business but their legal marketing too.
+After speaking to several local law firms, this, however, wasn’t actually the case.
+Many had actually been looking for outside advice to see how it would affect, not only their business, but their legal marketing too.

-To combat this, we’ve written a short summary of what law firms need to think about when it comes to GDPR and what they should start doing now in order to be compliant before the 25th May deadline arrives.
+To combat this, we’ve written a short summary on what law firms need to think about when it comes to GDPR and what they should start doing now.

 Here’s What Law Firms Need to Consider: